microsoft/AcademicContent/Tech Talks/XboxOneUWPDemo/README.md

-# Microsoft Storage Demos
+# Microsoft Xbox One UWP App & Game Development

-Demo for Building Xbox One UWP Apps and Games
+- Please see the presentation for developing apps and games for Xbox One this section contains the Demos for Building Xbox One UWP Apps and Games

 # Technical Prerequisites: